DamianArcipowski/storage_room/README.md

 # storage_room
-Simple project of storage room enabling control of delivering and issued goods.
+Project of storage room enabling control of delivering and issued goods.

 # How to start
 First we have to create an virtual environment and activate it: